 Community participation is a guiding principle of effective and accountable local government.
-We engage the communities that we serve - the people, organisations and businesses that have a stake in our city's future and who are impacted by the decisions we make.
+We engage the communities that we serve - the people, organisations and businesses that have a stake in our city's future and who are impacted by the decisions made by the City of Sydney.

-Our community engagement strategy provides a framework for how we engage communities in council decision-making.
+Our community engagement strategy provides a framework for how we engage communities in decisions made at the City of Sydney.
 It outlines the legislative requirements, guiding principles, engagement approaches and processes we use to ensure our engagement is clear, accountable and meaningful, inclusive and accessible.
-It also influences our decisions about projects, policies and strategies, programs and services.
+It describes the role communities play in our decisions about projects, policies and strategies, programs and services.